Harvard-IACS/2020F-AC295/content/pages/syllabus.md

 **Practicums**

-There will be two practimum during the first two modules (see schedule for details).
+There will be two practica during the first two modules (see the schedule for details).

 **Final Projects**